.png)

 Innovative medicinal products

-The definition of innovation, its assessment and the granting of the status of innovative medicine are the responsibility of AIFA and its Scientific-Technical Committee.
+The definition of innovation, its assessment and the granting of the status of innovative medicine are the responsibility of AIFA and its Scientific and Economic Committee for Medicines.
 This status implies the assessment of three basic elements: therapeutic need, added therapeutic value and robustness of the scientific evidence submitted by the company together with the request for innovation.

 AIFA has provided that the assessment of innovation must be performed through a single model for all medicines, also allowing, if necessary, the use of additional specific indicators.